 5

-It’s a large lively marketplace that spreads all over Carmel street.
-The shouting vendors add to its lovely atmosphere, have in mind that it gets crowded where thousands of locals along with visitors stroll around the colorful stalls buying food supplies, fish, meat, cheese, vegetables, fruits, flowers, pastries, souvenirs, fake t-shirts and even dead sea products.
-It’s open daily except for Saturday.
+When you’re visiting the market, keep in mind that it gets crowded, where thousands of locals and visitors stroll around the stalls buying food supplies, fish, meat, cheese, vegetables, fruits, flowers, pastries, souvenirs, fake t-shirts, and even dead sea products.
+Established in the 1920s, it opens daily except for Saturday.

 Neve Tzedek Neighborhood